overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 }
 ```

-- Because the `sumAbsolute` received a reference to a mutable object, it assumed it as a license to do any mutations on it.
+Because the `sumAbsolute` received a reference to a mutable object, it assumed it as a license to do any mutations on it.
-- To me the mistake lies with the `client`, who passes-around a mutable object reference.
+To me the mistake lies with the `client`, who passes-around a mutable object reference.
-- This mutable object acts as an invisible string, coupling the components `sumAbsolute`, `client` and `sum`.
+This mutable object acts as an invisible string, coupling the components `sumAbsolute`, `client` and `sum`.
-- Thus, Mutable objects as Input params are **Unholy** for isolation.
+Thus, Mutable objects as Input params are **Unholy** for isolation.

 ## Mutable Objects as Return types

-- Well, that's even more dangerous.
+Well, that's even more dangerous.
 Let's see with an example:
-- This is a function, which take an `eggId` and fetches its laying date by doing a heavy DB operation.
+This is a function, which takes an `eggId` and fetches its laying date by doing a heavy DB operation.

 ```java
 Date getEggLayingDate(int eggId) {